 Turkey Breast

-• 1 (6-7 pounds) WHOLE skin-on, bone-in turkey breast (I use honeysuckle which also has a gravy packet included).
-Make sure the turkey is completely thawed and dry brine is added if desired) (breast halves removed from the bone with skin attached so you have 2 breast pieces)
+• 1 (6 to 7 pounds) whole skin-on, bone-in turkey breast I use honeysuckle, which also has a gravy packet included.
+Make sure turkey is completely thawed, dry brine is added if desired, and breast halves are removed from the bone with skin attached so you have 2 breast pieces.

 • 1 tablespoon dried minced garlic